sharonkisenga/AirBnB_clone/README.md

-This is the airbndclone project done by Chidinma Eze and Sharon S
+This is the AirBnB_clone project done by Chidinma Eze and Sharon S